openbmc/libmctp/docs/bindings/vendor-astlpc.md

 Firstly, we have rules for modification:

 * The control data is only written during initialisation.
-Only the BMC may write to the control area, except the host-version fields.
 The control area is never modified once the channel is active.
 * Only the BMC may write to the Rx buffer described in the control area
 * Only the host may write to the Tx buffer described in the control area